kevin-bernardi/CudaGrid3D/README.md

 > This object can be easily be converted to a classic array and then passed in the `arrayToPointcloud` function explained before.
 > More informations about cv::Mat to array conversion can be found here: https://stackoverflow.com/questions/26681713/convert-mat-to-array-vector-in-opencv

-Here are shown two examples that should be useful in understanding better how all this works.
+Here are shown two examples about pointcloud creation and conversion.

-Example 1: the pointcloud has already the right type
+Example 1: the pointcloud has already the right type:

 ```c++